ucan-wg/awake/README.md

 | Responder | The agent being contacted by the Requestor           |
 | Attacker  | An attacker attempting to gain access to the channel |

-## 2.2 Sequence
+## 2 Sequence

+AWAKE proceeds in 7 steps,

-* Both parties subscribe to a well-known channel
+0. Both parties subscribe to a well-known channel
+1. Requester broadcasts intent
-* Consumer broadcasts a temporary DID
+  * a.
+Temporary DID
+  * b.
+Responder authorization criterea
+2. Responder establishes point-to-point session
-* Producer securely proves that they have sufficient rights
+  * a.
+Responder securely proves that they have sufficient rights
-* Securely agree on a symmetric key
+  * b.
+Responder transmits a session key via asymmetric key exchange
+3. Requestor authentication
-* Consumer sends actual DID, along with a PIN
+  * a.
+Requester sends actual DID
-* Producer validates PIN out of band
-* Producer creates and sends relevant UCAN and keys
+  * b.
+Requester sends instance validation (e.g. UCAN or out-of-band PIN)
+4. Responder sends an `ACK`

 ```
 Attacker                 Requester                  Responder
    │                         │                          │
-   │         Temp DID        │       Temp DID           │
+   │         Temp DID        │         Temp DID         │ (1a)
+   │       Auth Criterea     │      Auth Criterea       │ (1b)
    │◄────────────────────────┼─────────────────────────►│
    │                         │                          │
-   │                         │        Authorized        │
+   │                         │       Authorization      │ (2a)
-   │                         │       Session Info       │
+   │                         │        Session Key       │ (2b)
    │                         │◄─────────────────────────┤
    │                         │                          │
-   │                         │       Actual DID         │
+   │                         │        Actual DID        │ (3a)
-   │                         │      & Validation        │
+   │                         │       & Validation       │ (3b)
    │                         ├─────────────────────────►│
    │                         │                          │
+   │                         │                          │
-   │                         │           ACK            │
+   │                         │           ACK            │ (4)
    │                         │◄─────────────────────────┤
    │                         │                          │
 ```

 # 3. Detailed Stages

-### **Step 1: Everyone Subscribes to Channel**
+## 3.1 All Parties Subscribe to Channel

+AWAKE begins by all parties listening on a common channel.
+This channel MAY be public and broadcast to all listeners.
+It is RECOMMENDED that this channel be

-All parties listen for messages on a channel named for the root DID.
+for the root DID.
 A peer that can issue UCANs must be online and listening on this channel

 #### Example